safespring/docs/content/backup/install/windows.md

     2c.
 Resume the installation, choose Typical installation and accept the UAC pop-up that comes up, "IBM manager".
     2d.
 After installation, answer 'No' to the reboot question.

-3. In a command prompt with elevated privileges, execute the "IPnett Root CA installer", `IPnett-Cloud-Root-CA-win64.bat`, to install the IPnett BaaS CA into the GSK (IBM crypto kit) trust database.
+3. In a command prompt with elevated privileges, execute the "Safespring Root CA installer", `IPnett-Cloud-Root-CA-win64.bat`, to install the Safespring BaaS CA into the GSK (IBM crypto kit) trust database.

 4. Create a backup client node via the BaaS API, and save the node password for future reference. `perl ipnett-baas.pl create node <fqdn> <costcenter> <flags>`